X Items in my bag 0

 8. Get your jewellery checked regularly

 It’s not just about jewellery being stolen or lost, sometimes jewellery gets damaged.
-It’s good to get in the habit of getting your jewellery checked, such as the settings, to make sure everything is secure.
+It’s good to get in the habit of getting your jewellery checked, to make sure everything is secure.
 If you have a particularly valuable piece, it may be stipulated in your policy how often you need to get the jewellery checked by a professional.
-Insurance companies may also specify for high-value items that the check of the security of the setting and condition of an item of jewellery is documented in a letter by a member of the Institute of Registered Valuers for the insurance to be valid.
-It’s also great for your own peace of mind!

-9. Beware of online insurance valuation services
+9. Avoid online insurance valuation services

-10. Use a company you trust
+10. Choose a company you can trust

 Article isn't rated yet.